tduyduc/atb-strategy-project/README.md

 ### 2.1.
 Map

-The map consists of a 6×6 board with no terrain _(the map size is customizable)_.
+The map consists of a flat 6×6 board _(the map size is customizable)_.
 Each team, consisting of 3 members, is located at either side of the board.
-The left (enemy) team can select the initial location for characters within the first two columns of the board.
-Likewise, the right (ally) team can select within the last two columns of the board.
+The left _(enemy)_ team can select the initial location for characters within the first two columns of the board.
+Likewise, the right _(ally)_ team can select within the last two columns of the board.
 The position of a character is unique; no squares are occupied by more than one character.

 ![Figure 1.
 The Battle Scene window, consisting of the map](screenshots/map.png)

 ### 2.2.
 Method of Determining Distance

-The distance between two squares is calculated upon the Manhattan distance formula.
+The distance between two squares is calculated upon the _Manhattan distance_ formula.

 Let `abs` be the absolute value function and `distance` be the distance from the point with coordinates `(x1, y1)` to the point `(x2, y2)`, the formula is:
 ```